Propose a Program

 Prior to completing an education abroad faculty-led program proposal, be sure to obtain the proper departmental permissions.
-Your program must be approved by your department before the Education Abroad Advisory Committee will review it.
+Your program must be approved by your department before the Education Abroad Faculty Standing Committee will review it.

 The Review Process

-The Education Abroad Advisory Committee of the Faculty Senate will review all proposals submitted for approval.
+The Education Abroad Faculty Standing Committee of the Faculty Senate will review all proposals submitted for approval.
 Program directors will be notified via email of the committee's decision.

-Proposal submissions will be reviewed using the eight key areas listed below:
+Proposal submissions will be reviewed using the nine key areas listed below: